kaosat-dev/Blenvy/README.md

 It also allows you to setup 'blueprints' in Blender by using collections (the recomended way to go most of the time), or directly on single use objects .

+> [!CAUTION]
+> Blenvy is currently in **Alpha** so there are still quite a few bugs, missing functionality, missing docs, broken examples etc
+> Please make sure you back up your Blender files before using it !

 ## Quickstart

 Want to jump right in?
 See the [quickstart guide](./docs/quickstart/readme.md) for how to setup a basic project as fast as possible.